What to know about Tuesday’s primaries in California, New Jersey, Montana

 What to watch in New Jersey

-A lot of attention on New Jersey’s primaries, too.
-As the 11th most populous state, it wields 12 seats in the House of Representatives.
+Much attention is focused on New Jersey’s primaries, too.
+As the 11th most populous state, it holds 12 seats in the House of Representatives.

 One of its districts is represented by incumbent Congress member Tom Kean Jr. He is running unopposed in the Republican primary for New Jersey’s 7th congressional district.